kmaterna/visco1d_wrapper/design_ideas.md

 * displacements and time series, Fred's format and/or modern format
 * plots of things
 * reporting on user parameters, arg json, earth model
+* Print statements as the wrapper moves from one stage to the next

 ### Kathryn's design notes